-Greenville neurologist John Gibbs, MD, knew Duke was where he wanted to be treated after learning he had lung cancer.
+Greenville neurologist John Gibbs knew Duke was where he wanted to be treated after learning he had lung cancer.
 “My doctors listened, and they are so competent that I never worried about anything going wrong.”

-John Gibbs, MD, PhD, a neurologist in Greenville, NC, had shortness of breath during a charity basketball game.
-“I was really winded,” he says.
+John Gibbs, MD, PhD, had shortness of breath during a charity basketball game.
+“I was really winded,” says the Greenville, NC neurologist.
 “And I had been running half marathons, so this was unusual.”

 He covered his bases by getting a CT scan in May 2007.
 To his great surprise, he saw a large mass growing near his lungs.